hskhalaf/arxiv-curator/README.md

 # Your Personal ArXiv Curator

-Curates recent ArXiv papers based on your preferences!
-Tell the agent what you are looking for by editing `profile.txt` and `config.json`.
+Too many ArXiv papers but not enough time?
+Let this agent curate recent papers based on your preferences, all done locally.

 ## Setup